adaptyteam/adapty-docs/versioned_docs/version-3.0/client-api.md

 ## Retrieve analytics data

-Retrieves analytics data for insights on user behavior and performance metrics.
+Retrieves analytics data for insights on user behavior and performance metrics to further use in charts.

 ### Endpoint